 Fast forward to today.

-My second most important advice to you is to not put all eggs in one basket.
+to you is to not put all eggs in one basket.
 Diversify your income streams and don’t rely on one income stream only.

 Obviously in the beginning you can’t focus on too many different things but in time and in between you need to take your time and look out for different income streams.